Swastik26/Comprehensive-Data-Analysis-of-COVID-19-Trends-and-Patterns/README.md

 ## Check it out on Google Colab 📍

-For more detailed analysis and interactive exploration, feel free to check out the project on my [Swastik-2004-Colab](https://colab.research.google.com/drive/18m9EHJu7xJWaVa5mgnpP3NQDJ9w1kuyw) 🖥️.
+For more detailed analysis and interactive exploration, feel free to check out the project on my [Swastik-2004-Colab](https://colab.research.google.com/drive/18m9EHJu7xJWaVa5mgnpP3NQDJ9w1kuyw) 🖥️.For better access You Can reach me out on [Swastik-Gmail](swastikchattopadhyay.2024@gmail.com)

 Explore the dataset, run code snippets, and visualize the results directly in the notebook! 🚀